Introduction

 Duration Modulation

-- Pulse Width Modulation (PWM), also called Pulse Duration Modulation (PDM) is a system in which the width or duration of each pulse is made proportional to the instantaneous value of analog signal.
+- Pulse Width Modulation (PWM), also called Pulse Duration Modulation (PDM), adjusts the width or duration of each pulse to match the instantaneous value of the analog signal.

 - The starting time and amplitude of each pulse are constant.